 1800 Silvester Treleaven in his diary, Moretonhampstead 24 March:

 - Rev Wm.
-Clack [William’s cousin] and the two Church-Wardens collected the Town for the above purpose [fund to ease ‘the distresses of the Poor’ in Moreton-hampstead].
+Clack [William’s cousin who was ordained in 1806, so probably an error for Rev Thomas Clack] and the two Church-Wardens collected the Town for the above purpose [fund to ease ‘the distresses of the Poor’ in Moreton-hampstead].
 Lord Courtenay subscribed ten Guineas.

 1800 Exeter Flying Post, 14 August: